sfcal/samuel.computer/src/content/blog/gba-resume.md

 <img src="/assets/blog/gba-resume/mother3-carts.png" alt="Mother 3 cartridges" style="max-width: 100%; margin: 0 auto; display: block;" />

 This ended up working out!
-I asked my friend Jess to design some custom labels then added NFC tags inside each shell that link directly to the online emulator.
+I asked my friend <a href="https://www.jessundart.com/" style="color: #3b82f6;">Jess</a> to design some custom labels then added NFC tags inside each shell that link directly to the online emulator.
 I've found that people love the experience of "plugging in" the game to the back of their phones.
 This retro feel with modern devices is certainly my favorite part.<br><br/>

 <img src="/assets/blog/gba-resume/flashing.png" alt="Flashing cartridges" style="max-width: 70%; margin: 0 auto; display: block;" />

 A 3D printed insert to hold and display both items finished off the project.
 My biggest disappointment has been the low contrast of these original Game Boy Advance screens. <br><br/>

 I looked into replacing these original screens with updated IPS panels, but couldn’t justify the cost.
-As an alternative, I’ve included a led worm light, another childhood staple. <br><br/>
+As an alternative, I’ve included a LED worm light, another childhood staple. <br><br/>

 <img src="/assets/blog/gba-resume/contrast.png" alt="Contast difference between IPS screen" style="max-width: 70%; margin: 0 auto; display: block;" /> <br><br/>